Skip to main content

 AI Subsystem

-The AI Subsystem in Moodle LMS provides a consistent and user-friendly way for users to interact with AI in Moodle's user interface, as they do their teaching and learning activities.
-As well as providing a straightforward way to integrate with various AI providers on the backend.
+The AI Subsystem in Moodle LMS provides a consistent and user-friendly way for users to interact with AI in Moodle.
+It has been designed for easy integration with various AI providers and the development of AI plugins.

 What is AI in this context?